RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 Furthermore, this repo has the following `pageClass`es available:

 - `page-inline-images`: makes all images on the page display inline.
 This is used for pages with lists with an icon at the beginning of each item.

+The following components (not including the components registered by the theme) are also registered globally:

+- `DocFeatures`